eclipse-tractusx/sldt-digital-twin-registry/docs/README.md

 2. The list of shells fetched in the previous step is filtered by applying the access control rules to them one-by-one.
 3. The process is repeated until we have the desired number of *Digital Twins* or there are no more *Digital Twins* to fetch.
 4. The visible properties of the visible *Digital Twins* are returned.
+   1. If the list of *specificAssetIds* in the shell has *multiple* entries with the same name, then the following rules apply:
+      1. Usecase 1: A rule includes a specificAssetId (for example customerPartId=123) as *mandatorySpecificAssetId and visibleSpecificAssetId*.
+The Shell has multiple entries with the same name and *one of the entry* matched the value from mandatorySpecificAssetId, then only the matched entry is visible.
+      2. Usecase 2: A rule includes a specificAssetId (for example customerPartId=123) as *mandatorySpecificAssetId and visibleSpecificAssetId*.
+The Shell has multiple entries with the same name and *none of the entries* matched the value from mandatorySpecificAssetId, then no entries with the same name is visible.

 ###### Get Shell by AAS Id - `GET {{baseUrl}}/api/v3/shell-descriptors/:aasIdentifier`

 To determine the visibility of a single *Digital Twin*, we can simply: